Workshop instructors

 Peter Albert

-The carpenter learned his trade in a long-established company in southern Baden, Germany.
-After passing his journeyman and master's examinations, he has been working as a trainer at the Trade Academy of the Freiburg Chamber of Crafts since 1986.
-His main focus is project work, for example the construction of a medieval treadwheel crane for the exhibition »Baustelle Gotik – Das Freiburger Münster« (Gothic Building Site - The Freiburg Cathedral) to celebrate the 500th anniversary of its completion.
+The carpenter learnt his trade in a long-established company in South Baden.
+After passing his journeyman's and master craftsman's examinations, he has been working as an instructor at the Trade Academy of the Freiburg Chamber of Crafts since 1986.
+He specialises in project work, such as the construction of a medieval wheel crane for the exhibition "Baustelle Gotik - Das Freiburger Münster" on the occasion of the 500th anniversary of its completion.

 Workshops with Peter Albert